kube-reporting/metering-operator/Documentation/metering-architecture.md

 - Checks if this `ReportDataSource` has a table created for it yet, and if not, create the table.
   - The underlying storage for this Presto table is controlled using the `StorageLocation` con***REMOVED***guration in `spec.promsum.storage`, which controls what options to use when creating the Presto table, such what Presto connector is used.

-Additionally, in the background the metering-operator is periodically, listing all `ReportDataSources` and if the `promsum` section is speci***REMOVED***ed, does the following:
+Additionally, in the background the metering-operator is periodically, listing all `ReportDataSources` and if the `promsum` section is speci***REMOVED***ed, does the following to attempt to poll Prometheus metrics for each:

-- Check if the table for this ReportDataSource exists, if it doesn't, it will skip the ReportDataSource, until the next poll for all `ReportDataSources` again.
+- Check if the table for this ReportDataSource exists, if it doesn't, it will skip collecting any data, until the next poll for the `ReportDataSource` again.
 - Retrieve the query speci***REMOVED***ed in the `ReportPrometheusQuery` named by the ReportDataSources `spec.promsum.query` ***REMOVED***eld.
 - Execute the Prometheus query against the Prometheus server.
 - After receiving the metrics results, it then stores the data into a Presto table.